Big banks accused of interest rate-swap fixing in U.S. class action suit

 The suit alleged that since at least 2007 the banks “have jointly threatened, boycotted, coerced, and otherwise eliminated any entity or practice that had the potential to bring exchange trading to buyside investors.”

-“Defendants did this for one simple reason: to preserve an extraordinary profit centre,” the lawsuit said.
+“Defendants did this for one simple reason: to preserve an extraordinary profit center,” the lawsuit said.

 The banks masked their collusion by using code-names for joint projects such as “Lily”, “Fusion,” and “Valkyrie,” according to the suit.